We're rated ' Excellent ' on Trustpilot

 • It will protect the costs of your equipment if it is lost stolen or damaged in any way.

-• Also covers mobile telephones, jewellery, items of clothing, whether owned, borrowed or hired
+• Also covers mobile telephones, jewellery, items of clothing, whether owned, borrowed or hired.

 Cancelling your party will be the last thing on your mind.
 But if you need to change your plans, event cancellation cover will make sure you get back irrecoverable costs.
 So if you’re snowed in and it’s unsafe for your guests to toboggan it down to your house, your insurance cover will pay out for non-refundable deposits on things such as caterers or speaker systems.